cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-sequence.md

 NO MAXVALUE
 :   Determines the maximum value for the sequence.
 If this clause is not supplied or `NO MAXVALUE` is specified, then default values will be used.
 The defaults are 263-1 and -1 for ascending and descending sequences, respectively.

-start
+**`start`**

-:   Allows the sequence to begin anywhere.
+Allows the sequence to begin anywhere.
 The default starting value is `minvalue` for ascending sequences and `maxvalue` for descending ones.

-cache
+**`cache`**

-:   Specifies how many sequence numbers are to be preallocated and stored in memory for faster access.
+Specifies how many sequence numbers are to be preallocated and stored in memory for faster access.
 The default value is 20.
 The minimum value is 1 (no cache).
 :   > **Note** When operating with a cache of sequence numbers (`cache > 1`), Cloudberry Database may discard some cached sequence values.
 If you require consecutive values, you must explicitly set `CACHE 1` when you create or alter the sequence.

 CYCLE